Overview: Manually Forecasting Future Expenditures and Available Balances without CMS

 Estimate Future Activity & Other Costs

-Consider un-posted transactions (not yet recorded as actuals) that do not create commitments (e.g. iJournals, iOU transactions, PCard, Feeder Journals) and estimate costs.
+Consider un-posted transactions (not yet recorded as actuals) that do not create commitments (e.g. iJournals, Expense Requests, PCard, Feeder Journals) and estimate costs.

 Consider other commitment data not available on Oracle Financials reports (e.g. hourly wage payments, future planned vacation credits, additional recurring pay, etc.) and estimate effect.